-This Place Type change will add a greater mix of uses and density to the recommended areas, which advances Goal 3 by increasing access to housing choices (including number and types of residential units) where they were not previously permitted.
+This Place Type change will add new residential development to the recommended areas, which advances Goal 3 by increasing access to housing choices (including number and types of residential units) where they previously did not exist.
 While an increase in the number and type of residential units will not guarantee an increase in affordable or workforce units, an increase in the overall housing supply does help manage housing costs in the local market.